Online Master’s Degrees in Genetic Counseling

 Typical Admissions Requirements for Online Master’s Degrees in Genetic Counseling

-GPA requirements vary per school but a minimum undergraduate grade-point average for admitted students at most schools would be 3.0.
+GPA requirements vary per school, but a minimum undergraduate grade-point average for admitted students at most schools is 3.0.
 The student should demonstrate completed coursework in statistics, biochemistry, and genetics.
 Chemistry and biochemistry are typically central to scientific education.
 Many schools consider a strong applicant to have completed as many relevant genetics and biology courses intended for science majors as possible to strengthen their application (for instance, having only one introductory genetics course intended for non-science majors would likely not be sufficient for many schools).

 GREs are typically required for many graduate school programs, although many schools are waiving this requirement during the Covid-19 pandemic.
 For non-native English speakers, high scores on a Test of English as a Foreign Language (TOEFL) exam are required.
 Part of this need is that successful genetic counseling is highly dependent on excellent verbal communication skills and written fluency.